poojamanwani12/poojamanwani12.github.io/assets/README.txt

-Add your photo as 'profile.jpg' in this folder to display it in the site.
+Add your photo as 'profile.jpg' in this folder to display it in the hero and avatar.